ThorirLa/ThorirLarusson.github.io/micro_project.markdown

 <!-- HTML block starts -->
 <iframe src="{{ '/html/drug_arrest_map.html' | prepend: site.baseurl }}" width="100%" height="500"></iframe>
 <!-- HTML block ends -->
-Social visualization techniques can greatly aid in lowering crime rates by identifying high-risk areas.
+Social visualization techniques can greatly aid in lowering crime rates by identifying high-risk areas which called predictive crime analyses which you can see more about [here][Predictive-policing].

-After seeing that Tenderloin is affilated with most of the drug and narcotics crimes I wondered if it has always been like this for the past 15 years so next we are going to show you a bokeh plot that show the drug and narcotics realted crimes for each district for the past 15 years.
-From this graph we can see how the districts change over the past years.
+After observing the prevalence of drug and narcotics crimes in the Tenderloin district, we wondered whether this trend has persisted over the past 15 years.
+Below, we present a bokeh plot illustrating the distribution of such crimes across districts during this period.
+This visualization allows us to track changes in each district over time.

 <!-- HTML block starts -->
 <iframe src="{{ '/html/drug_crimes_by_year_and_district.html' | prepend: site.baseurl }}" width="100%" height="500"></iframe>
 <!-- HTML block ends -->

+The compelling bokeh graph confirms Tenderloin's dominance in drug and narcotics-related crimes, which aligns with expectations.
+Interestingly, upon excluding Tenderloin from the analysis, we notice that the Southern district closely follows in earlier years.
+It would be fascinating to explore additional historical data, such as during the onset of the cocaine crack epidemic, to further understand the evolution of district dynamics over time.
+Nonetheless, delving into the dataset of drug and narcotics crimes in San Francisco presents endless opportunities for analysis and the discovery of intriguing insights.